 Is the Harry Potter Studio Tour Accessible?

-The Harry Potter Studio Tour is accessible, and visitors can bring one carer free of charge with proof of entitlement.
+The Studio Tour is accessible, and visitors can bring one carer free of charge with proof of entitlement.

-Visitors with assistance dogs are welcome and water bowls can be provided.
-There’s also a dedicated toilet area for assistance dogs.
+Visitors with assistance dogs are welcome, and water bowls can be provided.
+There’s a dedicated toilet area for assistance dogs.

-For more information on accessibility and any other needs you have, please visit the accessibility section of the official website.
+For full details, visit the accessibility section of the official website.

 How to Get to the Harry Potter Studio Tour